-In other words, for payoff matrix 1, when there are two markets, we expect perfect segregation between the high and low types based on our computational model.
-However, for payoff matrix 2, there is no pure strategy segregation equilibrium.
-In this case, high types in payoff matrix 2 have an incentive to form their own club, while low types have an incentive to join this club.
+For payoff matrix 2, with segregation institution, high types have an incentive to form their own club, while low types have an incentive to join this club.
 Therefore, we expect the low types to chase the high types.
 As a result, we do not expect stable segregation.

-HYPOTHESIS 4 For payoff matrix 2, with segregation institution, low types will chase high types.
+HYPOTHESIS 5 For payoff matrix 2, with segregation institution, low types will chase high types.